AshGovender/ENG/README.md

 Company X had issues with classifying their customer complaints into specific groupings.
 Grouping would help them identify problematic issues that they should focus their efforts on resolving.

 ## Task/Action
-My task was to develop a NPL model(sentiment analysis) to identify what customer complaints descriptions correlate to which customer issue.
+My task was to develop a NPL model(Multi-class text classification) to identify what customer complaints descriptions correlate to which customer issue.
+The text was first cleaned and tokenized before being converted to numerical values for classification.
+The conversion to numerical values was done using the TF-IDF Vectorizer.
+The data was split into a training and test set before fitting various models (logistic regression, SVM, decision trees, Naive Bayes.
+The model were then tuned using the GridsearchCV method and the LeaveOneOut() cross validation method.
+Each models accuracy was calculated and remaining F1, Precision and accuracy scores were calculated for the best performing models using a classfication report.

 ## Data sources
 Utilized customer complaints data quality data from the call centre